sarahfuchi/Data-Science/Prediction (Regression)/README.md

 [Polynomial Regression](https://www.analyticsvidhya.com/blog/2021/07/all-you-need-to-know-about-polynomial-regression/) is a form of linear regression where only because of the non-linear relationship between the dependent and independent variables we add some polynomial terms to the linear regression to turn it into a polynomial regression.

-We have X as data that is independent of Y, and Y as data that is dependent on X. Before feeding data to a mode in preprocessing stage, we convert the input variables into polynomial terms using some degree.
+We have X as data that is independent of Y, and Y as data that is dependent on X. Before feeding data to a mode in the preprocessing stage, we convert the input variables into polynomial terms using some degree.
 Simple linear regression can be extended by constructing polynomial features from the coefficients.

 Here are the results of the Polynomial Regression model: